donkirkby/chess-kit/raw_rules/new_rules.md

 * Bishops - 2 empty squares
 * Knights - 1 empty square

+Here's an example with all the cards laid out in the order they were drawn, from the 9 of clubs and the 10 of hearts to the queen of hearts.
+Check to make sure you agree with where the pieces were placed.

+    . . b . . .
+R .
+    . . . . . k . .
+    . r . n .
+N . .
+    . r . . b . . .
+    R . . . . . q .
+    .
+B .
+N . n . .
+    B . . . . . .
+K
+    . . . . .
+Q . .
+    margins: 0, 0, 4, 0
+    card: 9C, 8.5, 0
+    card: 10H, 9, 0
+    card: KS, 9.5, 0
+    card: 10C, 10, 0
+    card: 8S, 8.5, 1
+    card: 8H, 9, 1
+    card: 10S, 9.5, 1
+    card: 9S, 10, 1
+    card: 10D, 8.5, 2
+    card: QS, 9, 2
+    card: 9D, 9.5, 2
+    card: 8D, 10, 2
+    card: 8C, 8.5, 3
+    card: 9H, 9, 3
+    card: KH, 9.5, 3
+    card: QH, 10, 3

-Shuffle the cards again, and place them next to the board as a draw pile.
+When all 16 pieces are on the board, shuffle the cards again, and place them next to the board as a draw pile.

 Choose a scorekeeper, and get them to write everyone's initials at the top of the paper, leaving enough room for 9 scores and a course total.
 Leave room for 18 scores, if you're playing a full round.

 ### Play
+To start each turn, **check** that at least one white piece has another white piece in the 8 squares directly surrounding it.
+Make the same check for at least one pair of black neighbours.
+In the rare case where either of those is not true, then you need to swap pairs of pieces to make it true.
+Start by looking at the two kings.
+If swapping their positions would fix at least one of the colours without ruining the other colour, then make the swap.
+Make the same check with the two queens.
+Continue with the rooks, bishops, and knights, checking all four possible swaps for each piece type.
+Stop checking when both colours have at least one pair of neighbours.

-Each turn, **draw** two cards and place them face up next to the board where all players can see them.
+Swaps aren't usually needed, particularly after the first turn.
+Once you're ready to start the main turn, **draw** two cards and place them face up next to the board where all players can see them.
 Check appendix A if you need to, and **announce** the two chosen piece types for this turn.
 Then **start** the timer.

 All players now plan how to get one of the two pieces to hit a golf ball at the other in the fewest strokes.
 While planning, no one actually moves the pieces.